shellyalmo/weather_forecast_project/README.md

 ## To-do:
 - [x] Convert json API to pandas df
-- [ ] Extract the desired keys from the data frame
+- [x] Transform-Extract the desired keys from the data frame
-- [ ] Update the database
+- [ ] Load- Update the database
 - [ ] Automate getting the API
 - [ ] ETL with pandas. parsing data.
 Data scraper
 - [ ] maybe transform (F to C)